Define Your Team's Work Schedule

 My Account showing Work Capacity Scheme with weekly hours breakdown (Mon-Fri 8h, Sat-Sun 0h)

-Workload Percentage Color Coding
+Workload Color Coding

 Utilization Color Meaning

-51% – 100% Green At or near capacity — healthy utilization
+51% – 100% Green Healthy — at or near full capacity

-101% – 120% Yellow / Orange Near overload — approaching full capacity, consider rebalancing
+101% – 120% Yellow / Orange Near overload — consider rebalancing